roncampbell/NICAR2023/Analyzing nonprofit data in R.md

 The IRS provides four different windows into the nonprofit world:

 **Reference information**, including employer identification numbers (EIN), organization names and addresses for every tax-exempt group; similar information for the tax-exempt groups that can accept tax-deductible contributions; and lists of groups that have lost their tax exemptions.
 In addition, every nonprofit with annual revenue under $50,000 is listed.
-For a script to download these files, see <code>IRS reference.R</code> in the Data folder.
+For a script to download these files, see <code>IRS reference.R</code>.

 **Financial information** on almost every nonprofit.
-For a script using an extract, see <code>IRS statistics.R</code> in the Data folder.
+For a script using an extract, see <code>IRS statistics.R</code>.
+You can tweak this code to analyze the full, 200+ MB dataset, available at the IRS website.

 **Complete 990s in digital (XML) format** (2015 to 2020).